 Some of the colours you may have to buy if you are planning to paint on fabric a lot – Crimson Red, Ultramarine blue , Yellow ochre, Indian red, Burnt sienna, Raw sienna, Raw Umber & Madder brown, cerulean blue, & Cobalt blue , then the ever useful black and white.

-You can add metallic colours / pearl colours to your kitty for adding some sparkle and dimension
+You can add metallic colours / pearl colours to your kitty for adding some sparkle and dimension.
+Iridescent/Pearlescent Tinting Medium can be added to regular paints to add sparkle

-A light coloured cotton fabric with a somewhat tight weave is best for painting with fabric paint.
+Which is the best fabric for fabric painting ?
+This is a very oft asked quesion.
+A light coloured 100% cotton fabric with a somewhat tight weave is the most suitable for painting with fabric paint.
 Which is why I love painting on cotton bed sheets.
-Buying plain bed sheets and then transforming them into a work of art is very satisfying , believe me.
+Buying plain bed sheets and then transforming them into a work of art (me thinks) is very satisfying.

 If you are painting broad brush strokes with large design areas it is preferred to work with a loose weave fabric (Loosely woven fabric allows more of the color to penetrate the fibers), but for small details and intricate designs a tighter weave of fabric is necessary.